ladopixel/ErgoNFTs.org/README.md

 Ergonfts.org is used to list nfts:
 - Add unlimited wallets as favorites so you don't have to type them anymore.
 - Add favorite nfts from different wallets to create your favorites list.
+- All NFTs of an address >> https://ergonfts.org/#/yourAddress
+- Details of a specific NFT >> https://ergonfts.org/#/?token=tokenID

 (This website does not use cookies, all data is stored in your browser localstorage).